-Ongoing review of exploration potential and prospectivity.
+Ongoing review of exploration potential and prospectivity was conducted by CXO's new exploration manager of the existing data held.
 CXO has decided to become more active in the lithium commodity space and in particular considers the pegmatites of the Arunta Block prospective.